CSCfi/rems/docs/architecture/014-userids.md

 # Background

-TODO
+Currently REMS uses the userid received from the OIDC server (from the `sub` claim or another claim based on configuration), and uses this userid as the internal database key for that user.
+The userid is embedded in application events, workflows, etc.

 ## Problems with the current approach

 - The `sub` attribute might be opaque and not usable between systems, e.g. when sending entitlements to other systems
-- Different login methods may have different formats for externally referrable fields
+- Different login methods may have different formats for external user identifiers
 - Different login methods might use conflicting values for claims
   - E.g. `foo@csc.fi` via HAKA or CSC SSO (TODO: do we know of cases like this?)
 - A single user might have multiple external identifiers (TODO: do we know of cases like this?)

 ## Use cases for user identities

+A user identifier can be used for multiple things.
+We might want to use different identifiers for different purposes.

 - Referring to users inside REMS data (e.g. workflow handler)
 - Referring to users in API responses (e.g. workflow handler)